-Our shares of common stock are already admitted to and traded on AIM and we intend to apply to list our common stock on The Nasdaq Global Market.
+Our shares of common stock are already admitted to and traded on AIM and we have applied to list our common stock on The Nasdaq Global Market.
 Price levels for our common stock may fluctuate significantly on either market, independent of our common stock price on the other market.
 Investors could seek to sell or buy our common stock to take advantage of any price differences between the two markets through a practice referred to as arbitrage.
 Any arbitrage activity could create unexpected volatility in both our common stock prices on either exchange and the volumes of shares of our common stock available for trading on either exchange.
 In addition, holders of common stock on either market will not be immediately able to transfer such common stock for trading on the other market without effecting necessary procedures with our transfer agent.
 This could result in time delays and additional cost for our stockholders.
-Further, if we are unable to continue to meet the regulatory requirements for admission to AIM or listing on the Nasdaq Global Market, which could impair the liquidity of shares of our common stock.
+Further, if we are unable to continue to meet the regulatory requirements for admission to AIM or listing on the Nasdaq Global Market, we may lose our admission to AIM or listing on the Nasdaq Global Market, which could impair the liquidity of shares of our common stock.
 Investors whose source of funds for the purchase of shares of our common stock is denominated in a currency other than U.S. Dollars may also be adversely affected by fluctuations in the exchange rate between such currency and the U.S. Dollar.